Ary-Mas

 Ary-Mas (Ары-Мас) is a forest in Russia, Krasnoyarsk Krai, southern part of Taymyr Peninsula, southern bank of Novaya River.
 Ary-Mas comes from the Dolgan language and means "forest island".

-Considered to be the northernmost forest of the world although Lukunsky grove to the east from it extends 6 kilometres further north.
-Though, while Lukunsky grove is northernmost rim of larger forest massif, Ary-Mas is a forest island separated from the nearest forest by approximately 200 kilometres wide zone of tundra.
+It is considered to be the northernmost forest of the world, although Lukunsky grove to the east from it extends six kilometres further north.
+Though, while Lukunsky grove is the northernmost rim of the larger forest massif, Ary-Mas is a forest island separated from the nearest forest by an approximately two hundred kilometres wide zone of tundra.

 Climate

-Vegetation period is approximately 100 days long.
+The vegetation period is approximately one hundred days long.
 Winter here lasts from late September - early October to June; minimum temperatures often fall below −35 to −45 °C, and wind speed in winter often exceeds 50 m/s.

-Polar day lasts from the early May to early August, median temperature in July is 12 °C, often up to 30 °C.
+The polar day lasts from the early May to early August, median temperature in July is 12 °C, often up to 30 °C.

 Permafrost in summer thaws 0.3 – 2 metres deep.
-Thickness of permafrost here is approximately 200 metres.
+The thickness of permafrost here is approximately two hundred metres.

 Biodiversity

-The only tree-form species of Ary-Mas is Dahurian larch (Larix gmelinii (Rupr.)
-Rupr.)), but in total in Ary-Mas there have been found 306 species of plants, 90 species of birds, 20 species of mammals.
+The only tree-form species of Ary-Mas is Dahurian larch (Larix gmelinii), but in total in Ary-Mas 306 species of plants, 90 species of birds, and 20 species of mammals have been found.

 Dahurian larch grows sparsely, separate trees grow up to 5 – 7 metres tall.